 Six Sigma DMAIC Matrix

-The Six Sigma DMAIC Matrix is a 2x2 matrix used in quality management to identify and improve processes.
-It stands for Define, Measure, Analyze, Improve, and Control.
+The Six Sigma DMAIC Matrix is a structured, data-driven methodology used for process improvement in business.
+It stands for Define, Measure, Analyze, Improve, and Control, and helps organizations systematically improve their processes by identifying and eliminating defects.

-At a very high level, the Six Sigma DMAIC Matrix is used in the context of business, quality management.
+At a very high level, the Six Sigma DMAIC Matrix is used in the context of business, quality management, process improvement.

 Six Sigma DMAIC Matrix quadrant descriptions, including examples